-Sunday morning attendance is between 200 and 250 people.
+Sunday morning is a blend of gravity and gladness as we worship the Lord.
 Our dress is a reflection of our diversity.
 Typically there is a balance between dress and business-casual, though you will find anything from dark suits to jeans.
-There is no 'dress code' at Highlands although we do follow the Scriptural principles of modesty and reverence.
+There is no 'dress code' at Highlands although we do follow the principles of modesty and appropriateness.

 9:30AM Core Classes and Children's Sunday School

 On Sunday morning at 9:30AM we gather for an hour of Sunday School and Bible Study, in which we study the meaning of God's Word and how it applies to every area of life.
-We offer age-appropriate classes including young adults (Crossroads), young marrieds (Homebuilders), and other classes which provides a group with which you have much in common.
-Following that, at 10:30AM, we begin gathering for our Sunday morning service.
-As we enter the main assembly area our musicians play instrumental hymns and songs.
+It is designed to be a smaller interactive group that learns together and prays together.

 10:30AM Morning Worship Gathering

 The music we sing at HBC is a blend of old and new.
 We enjoy a careful mix of newer and older doctrinally rich hymns together with praise choruses.
 We choose hymns, songs, and choruses based upon their doctrinal accuracy and singability.
 It is not enough that a hymn is merely sentimental or that it has a great new tune.
-It must be both doctrinal and singable.
 We emphasize congregational singing, which allows everyone to sing praise to God with one voice, over performed music, which spotlights individuals thus creating a spectating/entertainment environment.
 We view the music ministry of a church as a God-given means of teaching and admonishing one another (Colossians 3:16; 1 Corinthians 14:15,26; Matthew 26:30).

 Preaching at Highlands is largely expositional, which means we seek to give the meaning of a particular Biblical passage.
 Sermons usually last between 40-45 minutes with morning service dismissing right at 12:00PM.
 All preaching is Christ-centered and Gospel-driven (1 Timothy 4:13; Acts 2:42; 2 Timothy 4:1-5).